opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields-Card-Element/README.md

 **3. Integration ID and Configuration ID**

-The ``integrationId`` and ``configurationId`` values identify the payment integration, which can be found in the top left of your configuration details page.
+The ``integrationId`` and ``configurationId`` values identify the payment integration, which can be found in the top left of your configuration details page in the OPF workbench.

 **4. Private Key**